 Within the NHS and in social care organisations the term Personal Confidential Data is used to describe identifiable information which you have provided in confidence, for example, in discussion with your GP or hospital specialist.
 This information should be kept private or secure.
-For the purposes of this Privacy Notice ‘identifiable information’ includes the Data Protection Act 1998 definition of personal data, but it is adapted to include dead as well as living people and ‘confidential’ includes both information ‘given in confidence’ and ‘that which is owed a duty of confidence’ and is adapted to include ‘sensitive information’ as defined in the Data Protection Act 1998
+For the purposes of this Privacy Notice ‘identifiable information’ includes the General Data Protection Regulation definition of personal data, but it is adapted to include dead as well as living people and ‘confidential’ includes both information ‘given in confidence’ and ‘that which is owed a duty of confidence’ and is adapted to include ‘sensitive information’ as defined in the General Data Protection Regulation.

 A senior person responsible for protecting the confidentiality of patient and service-user information and enabling appropriate information sharing.
 Each NHS organisation is required to have a Caldicott Guardian which was mandated for the NHS in 1999.